kstep/pushybullet/README.md

 Features:

-* list devices and contacts,
+* list devices, contacts, channels, clients and grants,
 * list all pushes history (in a nice generator-way),
 * watch for new push events in realtime,
 * send any kind of pushes in a number of convienient ways,
-* delete devices, contacts and pushes,
+* delete pushes, devices, contacts, channels, clients and grants,
 * rename devices and contacts, dismiss pushes,
 * create new (stream) devices,
 * get info about current user,